filipopper/filipopper/README.md

 **I'm a computer science baccalaureate student**, right now I'm working on my graduation project with an emphasis on web development. at the same time I have a business with my partner where we take care of the creation and maintenance of web pages.
 I want to expand my knowledge and professional training, I hope to be able to apply to any job opportunity that is presented to me.

+- 🔭 I’m currently working on many web projects
+- 🌱 I’m currently learning PHP, Fabric, Spigot and React.js
+- 👯 I’m looking to collaborate on any organization
+- 💬 Ask me about DeFi
+- 📫 How to reach me: You can find me on any of my social networks or you can also send me an email to nicolas.filipovich@estudiante.ceibal.edu.uy (it is not certain that I will respond if you send me an email)
+- 😄 Pronouns: he/him

 ## 🛠️ My favorite tools

 ### 👨‍💻 Programming and markup languages